-If your organisation is in the process of succession planning or you would like to know more about what to consider, join Bob Neill in an upcoming webinar: The 5 stages of developing a successful succession plan for your financial planning firm on Wednesday, 21 March 2018.
+If your organisation is in the process of succession planning or you would like to know more about what to consider, join Bob Neill in our on-demand webinar: The 5 stages of developing a successful succession plan for your financial planning firm.

 Register by clicking the button below.

 ² Samuel Chand, "Planning your Succession." p.
 52 - 53, 2008.